microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-post-identityproviders.md

 ## Request body

-In the request body, provide a JSON representation of [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openIdConnectProvider.md) object.
+In the request body, provide a JSON representation of [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openIdConnectProvider.md) (only for Azure AD B2C) object.
 All the properties listed in the following table are required.

 ### identityProvider object